-Also recommended by readers, and good option if you want to cook for yourself, is the Leisure Inn Spires which are serviced apartments, also in Leura.
+Also recommended by readers, and a good option if you want to cook for yourself, the Leisure Inn Spires has serviced apartments, also in Leura.

 Things To Do In The Blue Mountains with Kids

-See lots more photos and read more about Scenic World on these articles.
-I do advise trying to avoid very busy times when queues can be too long for comfort.
-Otherwise, for sure, Scenic World is at the top of the Blue Mountains activities for families list.
+See lots more photos and read more about Scenic World on this article.
+Scenic World is at the top of the Blue Mountains activities for families list.

 Address: Violet St &, Cliff Dr, Katoomba NSW 2780